 Handicap accessible seating is available on the aisle between sections 1-2, 9-10, 15-16.

-The protective screen behind home plate extends from sections 1-6 and attaches to the facade of the press box.
-The netting is very thin so that it doesn't obstruct views.
+The protective netting extends from the middle of section 9 through section 10, which equals the far (outfield) ends of each dugout.
+The netting itself is very thin so that it doesn't obstruct views.

 The tarp is stationed in front of seats 1-18 in row 1 of Baseline Box section 15, but is a non-issue for those sitting in the seats which are directly behind it.

 Behind the first base stands, a partly grassy area with places to lounge or linger runs the length of the uncovered concourse, which is dubbed the Fan Plaza.

 Although the stadium has a wide open design throughout, there are no dedicated standing room areas within the main stadium structure.
 However, there is plenty of room to stand on the outfield boardwalk, as such space is available along its entire expanse.